-Most of us never connect that migraines also effect the inner ear, but it sure explains why I get so dizzy and off balance with mine.
+Most of us never connect that migraines also effect the inner ear, but it sure explains why you can get so dizzy and off balance.

-The chronic dizziness related to these migraines is a syndrome called MAV (Migraine Associated Vertigo).
+This chronic dizziness related to this type of migraine is a syndrome called MAV (Migraine Associated Vertigo).
 Research is being done through clinical trials and genetics in an attempt to find the cause for MAV, but at this time, the cause is still unknown.

 • Vertigo or dizziness